 Designing a website is often considered difficult due to the somewhat subjective nature of aesthetics.
 However, when you follow these simple rules of layout design, putting website pages together won’t seem that complicated at all.

 You just have to know how to place elements on a page to stir and maintain the interest of the user, while keeping it balanced enough to obtain a pleasing visual effect.
 Follow the rules listed here and you can’t go wrong.

-If you enjoyed reading this article on layout design, you should check out this one about modern web design.
+You should also check out this one about modern web design.

 We also wrote about a few related subjects like bad websites, button design, visual design, best 404 page ever, web design trends, dark background, website layouts and loading animation.